cstbox/core/README.md

     $ sudo apt-get install cstbox-core

 Required dependencies will be installed automatically if needed.
 Pay attention to the suggested packages.
-Most of the time it can be usefull to add them.
+Most of the time they can be useful.

-### With `dpkg`
+### Installing with `dpkg`

 Dependencies must be installed by hand before the CSTBox package :